 When selecting a workstation, it's important to consider how it will contribute to a reliable and comfortable work environment for the user and how much electricity it will require.
 Workstations vary considerably in the amount of heat and noise they generate and in the amount of power they consume.
 A system with a cooler operating temperature helps you two ways: by being less likely to fail and by requiring less air conditioning to keep the office at a comfortable temperature.
-A quieter system provides a more pleasant user experience and a more power-efficient system lowers your electric bill by using less electricity and running cooler, which reduces the amount of cooling required.
+A quieter system provides a more pleasant user experience and a more power-efficient system lowers your electric bill by using less electricity and running cooler which reduces the amount of cooling required.

-In our labs, Principled Technologies (PT) tested the Lenovo ThinkStation S30 and the HP Z420 Workstation.
-We found that the Lenovo workstation was quieter and less power-hungry than the HP workstation while idle and while under load.
+In our labs, Principled Technologies (PT) tested the Lenovo ThinkStation S30 and the Dell Precision T3600 workstation.
+We found that the Lenovo workstation was quieter and less power-hungry than the Dell workstation, and had lower surface temperatures while idle and while under load.
 These findings show that the Lenovo ThinkStation S30 could contribute to a reliable user experience and a comfortable office environment and save on electricity costs.